Back

 We declared a climate emergency in 2019.
 Encouraging greener buildings is a top priority in our climate change strategy.
 We encourage installing renewable energy and heating systems.
 Also, retrofitting homes and business premises in Southwark.

 You can usually install renewable energy and heating systems sources such as photovoltaic (PV) panels, air or ground source heat pumps without needing planning permission.
-This applies if the system meets certain conditions.
-These include the size and location of the system, and heritage rules.
+This applies if the system meets certain conditions, including the size and location of the system, and heritage rules.

 If you're unsure if your proposal needs planning permission, use our checker service.

-You can then apply for a lawful development certificate (LDC) if you want to be certain that your project does not need planning permission.
+If you want to be certain that your project does not need planning permission, you can then apply for a lawful development certificate (LDC).

 Pre-application service